Need to hire an exterminator? Get a free estimate online from top local home service pros in your area.

 2. Mother Nature’s Pest Control Specialist

-This is one of the main reasons you need one or two house centipedes patrolling in your house.
+This is one of the main reasons you need one or two of these centipedes patrolling in your house.
 House centipedes are insectivores.
 That means they prey on and feed on other insects – especially the ones you really shouldn’t have in your house.
-The house centipede’s menu includes silverfish, spiders, cockroaches, termites, and a whole host of other destructive and potentially dangerous pests.
+This centipede’s menu includes silverfish, spiders, cockroaches, termites, and a whole host of other destructive and potentially dangerous pests.

 This is where those creepy looking legs that send a shiver down your spine come to play.
 With such a large number of legs, it’s easy for the house centipede to chase and catch its prey.
 But that’s not the only interesting and useful use for those legs.
 The two front legs double as fangs (maxillipeds) the house centipede uses to inject venom into its victims.